xshot9011/short-note/devops - new version/installation/monitoring/graylog/README.md

 sudo apt-get install -y mongodb-mongosh
 ```

-### Configuration for mongodb
+### Copy the keyfile created above

-Copy the keyfile to machine that run mongod and make sure that the keyfile are read only by user mongo
+Copy the keyfile to all machine that run mongod and make sure that the keyfile are read only by user mongo

 ```bash
 # list the content of file